Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 5. debug

    **Full version feature**

-â€?	if checked, It will display a simple debugger at bottom left in runtime, to indicate the current State path.
+   â€‹	if checked, It will display a simple debugger at bottom left in runtime, to indicate the current State path.

 ![](DOCUMENT.assets/debug.png)

-â€?
-From left to right by path, the top of each column is the name of nested FSM or State at the current level.
+â€‹		From left to right by path, the top of each column is the name of nested FSM or State at the current level.
 The dark red one is last Exit State, and the translucent one is past State.
 It will not be displayed after 5 seconds.

 6. Advanced  Setting

 ![](DOCUMENT.assets/advanced_setting.png)

-+ Disable Rename To Snake Case : If checkedï¼Œthe name of agent node will be used as its variable name in State script directly.
++ Disable Rename To Snake Case : If checked, the name of agent node will be used as its variable name in State script directly.
 + Force All State Entry Behavior :

 ![](DOCUMENT.assets/force_behavior.png)

-â€?	a.
+â€‹		a.
 Not Force : Default mode, the entry behavior of State will be decided by itself.

-â€?	b.
+â€‹		b.
 Force Reset :  In this mode, all custom properties of each State will be reset to the initialized values when the State is entered.

-â€?	c.
+â€‹		c.
 Force Persist : In this mode, all custom properties of each State will not be reset to the initialized values when the State is entered.

-> NOTEï¼?
+> NOTE :
 >
-> â€?
-Even if set this property to Force Reset, all built-in properties (including variables used in the State class, variables which represents agent node, and variable which represents State which be nested FSM) will not be reset when entering the State.
+> â€‹		Even if set this property to Force Reset, all built-in properties (including variables used in the State class, variables which represents agent node, and variable which represents State which be nested FSM) will not be reset when entering the State.
 >

 + Force All Fsm Entry Behavior :

 ![](DOCUMENT.assets/force_fsm.png)

-â€?	a.
+â€‹		a.
 Not Force : Default mode, the entry behavior of FSM will be decided by itself.

-â€?	b.
+â€‹		b.
 Force Reset :  In this mode, all FSM will execute [reset behavior of FSM](+ Rest Nested Fsm When Entry:) when is entered.

-â€?	c.
+â€‹		c.
 Force Persist : In this mode, all FSM will not execute [reset behavior of FSM](+ Rest Nested Fsm When Entry:) when is entered.

-â€?

 ### The running of  HFSM